Human Resources

 age 50 and above

 A big part of successfully saving for retirement is knowing how your retirement plan affects your taxes.
 Each year, the IRS sets contribution limits for 403(b) retirement plans.
 While generous, make sure your retirement contributions don’t exceed them.
 If you have both a CWURP and Voluntary Investment Program (VIP) account, you need to make sure the combined total of all contributions (including the employer match) from both plans don’t exceed the IRS annual limits as both are 403(b) plans and the IRS combines all your 403(b) plans for your annual limit.
-The 2023 combined limit is $66,000, and for those at least age 50 it is $73,500.
+The 2026 combined limit is $72,000.
 This limit includes all CWURP contributions, the CWU matching amounts, and all contributions made to the VIP Traditional and Roth.

 VIP Limit: Additionally, there is a limit on your elective contributions to the Voluntary Investment Plan (VIP), a supplemental retirement account which it not matched by CWU.
-The 2023 limit is $22,500, and for those at least age 50 it is $30,000.
+The 2026 limit is $24,500, and for those at least age 50 it is $32,500.
+Additionally, if you made over $145,000 in 2025, VIP contributions must be made on a Roth, after-tax basis.

 When your employment at CWU ends, you keep all funds in your retirement plan including the matching funds that CWU contributed.
 You have the option to keep your funds in your CWURP account or transfer them to another eligible retirement plan through a direct rollover.
-Contact Fidelity to transfer funds.
 You may withdraw your funds completely, but in addition to decreasing your retirement savings, the IRS requires income tax and an early distribution tax be paid.

 Full retirement may occur the last day of the month in which age 65 is attained.
 Early retirement may occur the last day of the month in which age 55 is attained with ten or more years of service or age 62 is attained.